Hi everyone – I hope you’re all doing fabulously.

 Tempura Enoki Mushrooms with Whipped Tofu

-The tempura batter was super light and the whipped tofu basically resembled a mayonnaise – a much welcomed condiment to a crispy, salty dish.
+The tempura batter on these mushrooms was super light and the whipped tofu basically resembled a mayonnaise – a much welcomed condiment to a crispy, salty dish.
 The mushrooms and batter were seasoned perfectly and I’d definitely order this again next time!

 Sweetcorn Fritters with Whipped Tofu